christophe-cerin/Ecoindex-Revisited/README.md

 21 probes
 found:  [0.48846823 0.10575085 0.86614984]  -->  [ 88.
 19. 156.]
 Centroid of the k nearest neighbors: [93.84, 20.31111111111111, 166.40444444444444]
-EcoIndex: 58.44
+eco_index: 58.44
 found:  [0.885314   0.42814365 0.18141681]  -->  [122.
 59. 25.]
 Centroid of the k nearest neighbors: [168.88444444444445, 81.68444444444444, 34.60888888888889]
-EcoIndex: 57.75
+eco_index: 57.75
 Query time: 2.9719452999997884
 Precision: 1.0
 We considered a space of 11390625 3d points
 ```
--  collinearity.py implements a method considering the most collinear vector points with the query for the EcoIndex metric.
+-  collinearity.py implements a method considering the most collinear vector points with the query for the eco_index metric.
 First, we isolate candidate points and compute the centroid of these points.
-The EcoIndex is calculated as a 'relative position' for the centroid in the considered virtual space.
+The eco_index is calculated as a 'relative position' for the centroid in the considered virtual space.
 The following example shows the query with Dom=1<span>&#215;</span>9, request=1<span>&#215;</span>8, and size=1<span>&#215;</span>15.
 Parameter 8 corresponds to the virtual space size, i.e., 8<sup>3</sup>=512, meaning that we deal with 512 points conceptually.
 ```
 $ python3 collinearity.py 1 1 1 9 5 15 8
 Arguments count: 8